Most Common Mistakes in the NAATI CCL Test

 The NAATI CCL test often presents conversations with varying registers and tones, from formal to informal.
 Misjudging the appropriate register and tone can lead to misinterpretations and affect the overall quality of your responses.

-Hence, practice recognizing different linguistic registers and tones and adapt your interpretation style to reflect the context accurately.
+Hence, practice recognizing different linguistic registers and tones, and adapt your interpretation style to reflect the context accurately.
 Also, politeness and formality are essential aspects of communication.
 You must always be mindful of the appropriate level of formality required in their interpretations.

 5. Neglecting Key Terminologies